- To establish a regime for the responsible handling of personal information in the public sector,

 MELBOURNE VIC 3001

-If you are not satisfied with the way in which the SRO has handled your complaint through its internal complaints procedure, you may contact the Commissioner for Privacy and Data Protection:
+If you are not satisfied with the way in which the SRO has handled your complaint through its internal complaints procedure, you may contact the Privacy and Data Protection Commissioner (Privacy and Data Protection Deputy Commissioner from 1 September 2017):

 Commissioner for Privacy and Data Protection